ppratham0811/erc721-token-basics/README.md

-# Basic Sample Hardhat Project
+# Basic Sample Hardhat Project - Creating ThunderItem NFT Token

+>nft token contract address: 0xbd6Bd59a8785C5e54a77985245fF99449897650b

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.